Joseph Jefferson Farjeon

 Joseph Jefferson Farjeon (4 June 1883 – 6 June 1955) was an English crime and mystery novelist, playwright and screenwriter.
 His father, brother and sister also developed successful careers in the literary world.
-His "Ben" novels were reissued in 2015 and 2016.
+He is known for his Detective Ben series, starting with Number 17 (1926).

 Family

 Born in Hampstead, London, Farjeon was the grandson of the American actor Joseph Jefferson, after whom he was named.
 His parents were Jefferson's daughter Maggie (1853–1935) and Benjamin Farjeon (1838–1903), a Victorian novelist, who was born in Whitechapel to an impoverished immigrant family and travelled widely before returning to England in 1868.
 Joseph Jefferson Farjeon's brothers were Herbert, a dramatist and scholar, and Harry, who became a composer.
 His sister Eleanor became a children's author.
 His daughter Joan Jefferson Farjeon (1913–2006) was a theatre set designer.